The key elements making up the entity that is the Carbon Tracker Initiative are as follows:

 Jeremy Leggett, Chairman

-Mark has twenty years experience in sustainable financial markets.
-Mark is a co-founder of some of the first responsible investment products at Jupiter Asset Management with the Ecology Funds; NPI with Global Care Funds; AMP Capital with the Sustainable Future Funds and Henderson Global Investors with the Industries of the Future Fund.
-Mark is a Founder Director of the UK Social Investment Forum (1990-present), he served on the World Business Council for Sustainable Development working group on capital markets leading up to the 1992 Earth Summit; was a Member of the Steering Committee of UNEP Financial Sector Initiative (1999-2003), and continues to advise a number of investment funds.
+Mark is the founder of the Carbon Tracker Initiative and conceived the ‘unburnable carbon’ thesis.
+He was editor of ‘Unburnable Carbon, are markets carrying a carbon bubble’ report.
+Mark is responsible for strategy, board matters and developing our capital markets framework analysis.
+Prior to forming Carbon Tracker, Mark had twenty years experience in sustainable financial markets.
+Mark is a co-founder of some of the first responsible investment fund at Jupiter Asset Management, NPI, AMP Capital, and Henderson Global Investors.
+Mark served on the World Business Council for Sustainable Development working group on capital markets leading up to the 1992 Earth Summit; was a Member of the Steering Committee of UNEP Financial Sector Initiative (1999-2003), and continues to advise a number of investment funds.
+Mark was a founder firector of the UK Sustainable and Responsible Investment Forum (UKSIF), 1990-2006, is a member of the Advisory Council of SASB (Sustainable Accounting Standards Board) and ImpactBase.org and the UNEP-WRI working group on greenhouse gas emissions and the financial sector.

 Alice Chapple, Board Member